The Story of Ruth continues

 11 July to 8th August 2021

 Hobart Baptist Church envisions itself as prophetically serving the city, and Ruth offers us a thread to follow to enter that space.
 To be a prophetic servant in her time, Naomi came back in grief to her hometown and brought Ruth, a foreign woman, with her, who would then bring a descendent to Naomi.

-We anticipate the locks will be changed in the coming week.
+The locks will be changed next week.

 Please see David Needham at church on Sunday to receive your new key, or let the secretary know if you need one.